WorldWideTelescope/worldwidetelescope.github.io/CONTRIBUTING.md

 ---
-title: The AAS WorldWide Telescope Contributors’s Guide
+title: The AAS WorldWide Telescope Contributors’ Guide
 permalink: "/contributing/"
 nav_order: 2
 ---

-# The AAS WorldWide Telescope Contributors’s Guide
+# The AAS WorldWide Telescope Contributors’ Guide

 Thank you for your interest in contributing to to the AAS WorldWide Telescope!
 There are many ways to contribute, and we appreciate all of them.
 Here are the